 Most animations work using the same principle of how a piston in a car’s engine works.
 A motor turns an arm on which a rod is loosely fastened.
 As the arm turns around, it pulls and pushes the rod back and forth.
 The Amishmen sawing use this principle, as do bulldozers, rollers, graders, and the like.
 There are many more complicated animations on the display that use chain drives, industrial slide rails, gears, pulleys, micro switches, relays and timers.

-I (Tom) have a book that lists every animation which is given a number, what relay box it is connected in, what size fuse it uses and even which cable number and wire color is used up in the control booth.
+Gary has a book that lists every animation which is given a number, what relay box it is connected in, what size fuse it uses and even which cable number and wire color is used up in the control booth.
 There’s also a list of all the switches on the control panel, their position on the panel and what it operates.
-I put all this info into an Excel spreadsheet so I can sort by animation name in alphabetic order, by relay box and relay order and even by cable number and wire color.
+He put all this info into an Excel spreadsheet so it can sorted by animation name in alphabetic order, by relay box and relay order and even by cable number and wire color.
 That comes in handy when an animation isn’t working.
 Low voltage is a whole other story.
-If I want to know where a relay board gets its power from, I start at the board and trace the wire by hand.
-To rewire all the low voltage which would include train power and controls, house lights and car lights, I’d need to spend a couple of months.
+To know where a relay board gets its power from, technicians may start at the board and trace the wire by hand.
+To rewire all the low voltage which would include train power and controls, house lights and car lights, a more considerable about of time may need to be spent.

 Sometimes animations wear out and have to be completely re-built from scratch.
 I don’t rotate them out because we’re always getting new visitors that have never seen them; I just try to add new animations every year.
 Animations sometimes need new motors which we have in stock.
 Sometimes a linkage will wear out and most times they can be repaired as well but sometimes, as with the “up” escalator, the plug is pulled and it waits until winter to repair it.